jiteshcelsys/Typescript/README.md

 ## Features
-● if User try to click the submit button without entering the content in the input box , it will throw error
+●If the user tries to click the submit button without entering the If there is no content in the input box, it will throw an error

 ● Sucessfull clicking the button will result the data to be displayed in list Box.